minyisme/fare-share/README.md

 pip install -r requirements.txt
 ```

-Get your own secret key for Google Flights API and save them to secrets.sh:
+Get your own secret key for Google Flights API and save it to secrets.sh:

 ```
 QPX_KEY
 ```

-Set up the database and seed airport data:
+Set up your database and seed airport data:

 ```
 python -i model.py